erhant/nextjs-web3-starter/README.md

 Here is the workflow you should follow for **development**:

-1. Write your contract, compile it with `npx hardhat compile`.
+1. Write your contract under [contracts](./contracts/), build it with `npm run build`.
+Test it with `npx hardhat test` too.
+The build will copy contract types (form typechain) and and duplicate contract constants to [frontend](./frontend/).
 2. On a separate terminal, start a node with `npx hardhat node`.
 3. Deploy the compiled contract to your localhost with `npx hardhat run ./scripts/<your script> --network localhost`.
 4. Write the contract address in your frontend code, and run the app with `npm run dev`.
 5. You are ready to interact with the contract!

-To connect the localhost from MetaMask, change the chainId of localhost to be `31337`.
+To connect to the localhost from MetaMask, change the chainId of localhost to be `31337`.
 You can then import one of the public accounts (with known private keys) to your MetaMask, and interact with the contract using the ETH there.
 If you get internal errors from MetaMask (such as _different block number_ or _nonce too high_) reset your account from `Settings > Advanced > Reset Account`.
 This will make your injected wallet use local hardhat information instead of the cached one from your previous session.

 ## Examples